 3. Are withholding taxes relevant to individuals and, if so, how, in what circumstances and at what rates do they apply?

-Section 48 (7) ITL expressly provides that an agent is not chargeable to tax, and tax is not deductible by an agent, in respect of disregarded income within the meaning of section 47D (for individuals) or 47I (for companies).
+Section 48 (7) ITL expressly provides that an agent is not chargeable to tax, and tax is not deductible by an agent, in respect of disregarded income within the meaning of section 47D (for non-resident individuals) or 47I (for non-resident companies).
 There are 9 listed types of income which are designated as disregarded income under section 47.
 This list includes income consisting of interest and distributions.
 Accordingly, applying section 47 and 48, there is no obligation on an agent to deduct or withhold tax from payments of interest, dividends and income of a similar nature due to a non-resident, unless the provisos of section 47D(3) or 47I(3) apply.
-These provisos apply where the non-resident carries on business in Guernsey through a permanent establishment in Guernsey and the income forms part of the profits of such business.
+These provisos apply where the non-resident recipient of the income carries on business in Guernsey through a permanent establishment in Guernsey and the income forms part of the profits of such business.

 4. How does the jurisdiction approach the elimination of double taxation for individuals who would otherwise be taxed in the jurisdiction and in another jurisdiction?